Overview of Hyperthyroidism

 Intensity: 60%–80% of one-repetition maximum for 8–10 repetitions

 Frequency: Two to three times per week

 Individuals with severe hyperthyroidism need a complete resistive exercise program in order to regain normal levels of strength and muscle mass.3 Individuals with well-controlled cases can participate in exercise and recreational programs of their choice.
 During exercise activities the client should be regularly assessed for signs of heat intolerance, which may include excessive sweating, muscle cramping, nausea, tingling in the extremities, and syncope.
 After exercise, a client's heart rate may stay elevated for an extended period.
-Resistive exercise performed 2 days per week for 16 weeks has been found to result in significant increases in muscle strength and promote muscle mass in clients receiving treatment for hyperthyroidism.1 Clients with well-controlled conditions should be encouraged to maintain an exercise program three to five times per week for at least 30 minutes to maintain muscle strength and decrease the risk of developing heart disease.4 Clients with this condition can increase their resistive exercise program if the program does not increase their level of fatigue or heat intolerance and does not bring on ...
+Resistive exercise performed 2 days per week for 16 weeks has been found to result in significant increases in muscle strength and promote muscle mass in clients receiving treatment for hyperthyroidism.1 Clients with well-controlled conditions should be encouraged to maintain an exercise program three to five times per week for at least 30 minutes to maintain muscle strength and decrease the risk of developing heart disease.4 Clients with this condition can increase their resistive exercise program if the program does not increase their level of fatigue or ...